-With the growth of new services cord cutting is about to get a lot more complicated, and that’s why we’ve compiled a list of the best streaming services in the US and compared all they have to offer.
-Let’s get started!
+With the growth of new services cord cutting is about to get a lot more complicated, and that’s why we’ve compiled a list of the best streaming services in the US as well as links to guides on what is available to watch for each platform.

 Price plans: Basic ($8.99), Standard ($12.99) and Premium ($15.99)